-In response, the College Success team launched the Catalyzing Transfer Initiative (CTI), which provided $4.5 million to the American Association of Community Colleges, Education Commission of the States, Institute for Higher Education Policy, State Higher Education Executive Officers Association and Western Interstate Commission for Higher Education to support the development and wider adoption of clear and equitable transfer agreements, ensuring less credit loss for students.
+In response, College Success launched the Catalyzing Transfer Initiative (CTI), which provided $4.5 million to support the development and wider adoption of clear and equitable transfer agreements, ensuring less credit loss for students.

 CTI specifically aims to increase the number of Black and Latinx community college students transferring to and graduating from four-year programs by targeting states with either high numbers of minority-serving institutions or rapidly growing populations of students of color.

 Collectively, these grantees have the ability to influence multiple aspects of transfer reform—including accountability, funding, data, and governance structures—that can directly benefit students, especially students of color, and repair the talent pipeline that will fuel our national economic recovery.

 Catalyzing Transfer Initiative Grantee Cohort

 American Association of Community Colleges (AACC)—Equity Transfer Initiative